craigmcchesney/datastore-server-app/README.md

 The web application is accessed via http://localhost:9000 when deployed as a statically built file running under the server.

+## configuration

+The application uses the [Node-config package](https://www.npmjs.com/package/config) to manage a hierachical config mechanism with overrides by deployment type and host name, etc.  This is presently used to manage GRPC API connection settings but its scope will be expanding as we add new features to the server app.

 ## server scripts

 The package.json file defines the following scripts for running/building the server and client applications invoked using "npm run script-name":